 The film version of Abe was designed by Wayne Barlowe and Steve Wang (“you can’t say fish-man without saying Steve Wang,” Elizalde said).
 In designing Abe, del Toro wanted to infuse the design with an unearthly aesthetic.
 “I jumped right on him,” Barlowe said.
 “Guillermo’s initial idea was that he wanted Abe to be beautiful, not in a conventional human way, but more in a piscine manner.
 That’s almost mutually exclusive; fish are extremely elegant and can be beautiful up to a point, but much of it has to do with their markings.
 When you look at a fish’s face, I don’t know that beauty is involved in the way they look, but in this case, Guillermo wanted an unearthly beauty.”

-Barlowe himself wanted to partially stray from the original comic book iteration.
+Barlowe himself wanted to stray from the original comic book iteration.
 Compared to Sammael, the design process for Abe was more linear and less elaborate — although with its own restrictions.
 “I had to divorce my thinking about what Abe was like as a character in the graphic novels because I felt I had to do a fresh and different take on him.
 With that said, the design curve on Abe was much shorter than it was on Sammael, because Abe wasn’t the revelatory character that Sammael was.
 He didn’t have a whole bunch of parts that opened up and things that modified themselves.
 Guillermo liked the idea of Abe’s markings playing a large role in the character, so I did a bunch of different patterns for Abe, and what they arrived at was pretty close to what I came up with.
 The contrast between [Abe and Sammael] is that Abe is very smooth, attenuated, graceful and unearthly, and Sammael is a lumbering Monster.
 So while it was a difficult curve for Sammael, Abe had his own restrictions.
 To do a character who is somewhat dolphin-like in the fact that he’s smooth and contoured rather than gnarled and wrinkled — that’s a slightly more difficult creature to make.”

 Mike Elizalde, head of Spectral Motion, commented on the design process: “in designing Abe, we didn’t want to stray too far from Mike Mignola’s original concept — although Guillermo had some very specific ideas about he wanted to see in the character.
-For example, he didn’t want Abe’s eyes to look like human eyes surrounded by makeup; he wanted something more interesting, a three-lidded nictitating eye [sic].
+For example, he didn’t want Abe’s eyes to look like human eyes surrounded by makeup; he wanted something more interesting, a three-lidded nictitating eye.
 The character’s eyes were also bigger and spread farther than a human’s eyes would be.”

 Abraham was played by Doug Jones, and voiced by David Hyde Pierce.
 Another performer (“a shorter Asian guy,” according to José Fernandez) was hired first, but Del Toro quickly decided against it.
 A body cast of the former served as the basis of the full-scale sculpture, sculpted by Steve Wang and Jeff Buccacio (for the body and fins) and Don Lanning (for the hands).
 A cowl piece for the head, a face mask, and body appliances (which included torso, arms and legs) were moulded in foam latex; Abe’s gills were moulded in urethane, whereas the webbing in various parts of his body was cast in thermagel.
-The creature was finally painted by Tim Gore and Steve Wang, who also designed how the make-up would be specifically sectioned.
+The creature was finally painted by Tim Gore and Steve Wang, who also designed how the make-up would be broken up in sections.

-The make-up application on Jones would last 4 to 6 hours a day (depending on whether Abe’s torso would be exposed or not) with Thom Floutz, Nigel Booth and Simon Webber applying it.
+The make-up application on Jones would last four to six hours a day (depending on whether Abe’s torso would be exposed or not) with Thom Floutz, Nigel Booth and Simon Webber applying it.
 The actor would first have to wear an undersuit made of spandex and industrial latex; a form-fitting, vacuform face plate that compressed his nose and flattened his face was also applied; the cowl piece and face mask were then applied, with the left and right neck pieces following.

 Growing from the sides of Abe’s head are the creature’s gills, animated sequentially with servomotors designed by Mark Setrakian (the same mechanism adopted for Sammael‘s tentacles).
 Elizalde explained to Cinefex: “the gills had a series of three servos, and each servo moved one gill flap.
 Mark Setrakian designed a little circuit board that allowed him to puppeteer the gill flaps via radio control in an undulating fashion, so they wouldn’t all move at once.
 That really gave the gills a nice, organic feel.”
 Setrakian added in an interview with Make-Up Artist magazine: “each gill has its own servo, so they’re able to make a nice undulating, aquatic motion.
 The wire goes down to a receiver pack, and the servos are actually in the gills themselves, extremely small and compact.”